Ichoran/ichoran.github.io/README.md

-# tutorials-and-musings
+# ichoran.github.io

-Discussions of and perhaps tutorials on how to write software excellently
+Discussions of and perhaps tutorials on how to write software excellently.